 A.T.
-House
+House - Luxury with a twist

+We believe conventional hotel luxury is a thing of the past, due to constant changes in guests' preferences.
 A.T.
 House is our first full-service luxury hotel brand, which aims to become a luxury lifestyle destination that appeals to the young generation requesting uniqueness in every aspect of hotel service offerings.
 Our first A.T.
 House opened in Shanghai in July 2021 with 214 rooms available.
 Upon debut, our A.T.
-House has achieved an initial market success with an ADR of RMB751.9 in 2022.
+House has achieved an initial market success with an ADR of RMB955.4 in 2021.